 A gallbladder removal is usually performed if you have gallstones.
 These stones can vary in size and often cause no symptoms whatsoever, but can sometimes block the flow of bile and irritate your gallbladder, which can cause pain and nausea.
-Our Consultants can diagnose and treat symptoms affecting your gallbladder and help you get back to a normal, pain-free life.
+We work with Consultants that can diagnose and treat symptoms affecting your gallbladder and help you get back to a normal, pain-free life.

 Giving you access to fast care for painful gallstones and a prompt recovery

 With no waiting lists, you can access prompt treatment at a time that suits you, whether you are paying for yourself or have medical insurance, helping you on your way back to enjoying normal activities.
-The first step is to have an appointment with one of our Consultants, who will discuss your medical history and any current symptoms to help reach a diagnosis.
+The first step is to have an appointment with a Consultant, who will discuss your medical history and any current symptoms to help reach a diagnosis.

 Prices & payment